MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 An important component of understanding your data at the EDA and modeling, and in how the data's meaning is communicated

-Data visualization is also an important component of the last stage of the data science process: communication.

-#### 7. Communication

-### The Role of R in Data Science

-R won't help you collect data, but in the subsequent steps R is a great tool.
-Having been designed initially to facilitate exploratory data analysis and statistical modeling (i.e. statistics), packages have subsequently been created that provide the tools to quickly and efficiently undertake data carpentry and data visualization.

-As Roger D. Peng has put it, "The R programming language has become the de facto programming language for data science."
-(From the book "jacket blurb" for [_R Programming for Data Science_](https://leanpub.com/rprogramming).)

 And as the dataviz and web display packages improve (e.g. the recent release of `ggplot2` v.2 was a big leap forward; yes it broke some of my code but the additional functionality is worth the trouble) R will only get better.

 Another sidebar: ggplot2 2.0.0 was released on 2016-01-01 [look up the correct date].
 Since then there have been enough additions to warrant a 2.1.0 release; and meanwhile there are new extensions being added in the development version (e.g. [sub-title functionality by Bob Rudis](http://rud.is/b/2016/03/12/ggplot2%E3%81%A7%E5%AD%97%E5%B9%95-subtitles-in-ggplot2/?utm_content=buffer42831&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer).)

-Future presentations will cover specific applications of R packages to the steps in a data science project.
+Data visualization is also an important component of the last stage of the data science process: communication.

+#### 7. Communication

+Shiny!

 ### The role of technology